Terms for buying goods and services on our website

 Delegate cancellation charges

 You may cancel your booking without penalty providing we receive written notice more than 28 working days prior to the start of the relevant training course.
-Written cancellations received between 28 and 21 days prior to the start of the training course will be subject to a 25% cancellation fee, and, if between 20 and 11 days, a 50% cancellation fee.
+Written cancellations received between 28 and 21 working days prior to the start of the training course will be subject to a 25% cancellation fee, and, if between 20 and 11 working days, a 50% cancellation fee.
 No refunds will be given for written cancellations received 10 working days or less before the start of the training course.
 No refunds will be given if you fail to attend a course for which you have made a booking.

 Delegates can be transferred from one course to another, or alternative delegates can be substituted for those already booked on a course.
-For this to happen, the following fees apply: written notification more than 28 working days prior to the start of the relevant training course without penalty; between 28 and 21 days prior to the start of the training course a 25% transfer fee; 20 to 11 days a 50% transfer fee.
-Transfers 10 days or less in advance of a course will be treated as a cancellation, and will be charged a 100% cancellation fee.
+For this to happen, the following fees apply: written notification more than 28 working days prior to the start of the relevant training course without penalty; between 28 and 21 working days prior to the start of the training course a 25% transfer fee; 20 to 11 days a 50% transfer fee.
+Transfers 10 working days or less in advance of a course will be treated as a cancellation, and will be charged a 100% cancellation fee.
 (N.B.
 Unless we know the names of delegates five working days in advance, it may not be possible to provide attendance certificates at the end of the training course.)

 The Company (and its selected training partners) reserves the right to cancel training courses but will endeavour not to do so within ten working days of the start of the course.
 If a training course is cancelled, the Company’s only obligation to you will be, at our discretion, either to reschedule the cancelled course within four months or to refund in full the fees paid by you for the training course.
 To the fullest extent permitted by law, the Company will not be liable to you in contract, tort, negligence or otherwise for any loss, damage, costs or expenses of any nature whatsoever incurred or suffered by you as a direct, indirect, special or consequential nature arising from such a cancellation.